alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 - Events team to finalise the seminar series
 - KL with Open Canvas
 ---
-MS: Open Canvas are aamzing.
+MS: Open Canvas is a brilliant tool.
 So glad to see your work with KL.
 Love to see that how you are prioritising your tasks (starting with seminar series, PDRA support, expert panel, fellowship plan).
 Lots of great ideas there!

 #### What did you achieve?
 - Gave a 15 min talk on publishing to project manager team